 Almost 50% to 90% women and even men get stretch marks.
 Teenage girls are also susceptible to this.
 But why and how do these marks develop on your dermis?
 Right from hormonal changes in the body to physical transformation and alteration in skin structure can be associated with this condition.
 Pregnant women or someone following weight maintenance regime are, typically, more at the risk of developing these scars on their body.
 And it is believed that once these thin bands form, it becomes quite difficult to erase them.

 That can be true to a certain extent, but you need not worry about it.
 In the market, effective creams and gels are available to treat these marks.
-But the point is how far that cream or gel can be useful depends on your understanding of the type of stretch mark you have, and when exactly you begin to tend to them.
+But the point is how far that cream or gel, or even cosmetic used lasers, can be useful depends on your understanding of the type of stretch mark you have, and when exactly you begin to tend to them.
 For your knowledge, the distinct types of stretch marks are discussed below.

 Classification of stretch marks